krokonee/SpectrumGrid-HTML-CSS/README.md

 # Installation / How to Run

-1. Download or unzip the project folder.
+1. Download or unzipp the project folder.
 2. Open 'fleex.html' in your browser.

 # Usage